8.4 Taxation

 RECOMMENDATION

-b) Helps provide guidance to county governments in preparing their respective rating legislation in their capacities as rating authorities and thus ensure proper planning and harmonisation across the country (sections 3 and 4).
+ii)provides guidance to county governments in preparing their respective rating legislation in their capacities as rating authorities and thus ensure proper planning and harmonisation across the country

-d) Promotes the adoption of technology in conducting valuations for purposes of rating as well as rating itself; Section 6 of the Bill provides that rating authorities (county governments) shall identify or create an appropriate technological system for preparation and implementation of the roll.
+iv) Promotes the adoption of technology in conducting valuations for purposes of rating as well as rating itself-Section 6 provides that rating authority (county governments) shall identify or create an appropriate technological system for preparation and implementation of the roll.

-e) Under sections 20 and 21 of the Bill, it appears that the county governments are at liberty to appoint a valuer so long as they have 7 years of experience and are registered with the Valuers Registration Board which means there is no room for use of private sector valuers.
-Section 24 of the Bill however still retains provision for county governments to request the Chief Government Valuer of the national government to undertake valuation on their behalf.
+v) Under sections 21 and 22 county governments are at liberty to appoint a valuer so long as they 7 years’ experience and are registered with the Valuers Registration Board which means there is now room for use of private sector valuers.
+Section 26 however still retains provision for county governments to request the Chief Government Valuer of the national government to undertake valuation on their behalf.
 This will cure the current practice where County Governments have relied on the Ministry of Lands/government valuers to produce valuation rolls, with only a few using private sector Valuers.

 8.4.4 Tax Incentives on the supply side (to reduce the cost of housing)